danielbachhuber/gutenberg-plugin-compatibility/README.md

 When you feel confident with your assessment, log your results in the database:

+* Mark `is_compatible=yes` or `is_compatible=no` based on your judgement.
-* Please clarify your response with sufficient detail for the next person who reviews.
+* Use the open-ended text field to clarify your response with sufficient detail for the next person who reviews.
 * "Tested version" is the plugin version, not the Gutenberg version.
 If you use the interactive tool, the plugin version will be automatically populated.
 * If you can find some official conversation about Gutenberg compatibility for the plugin, please include that link as well.

+Hit "Submit" to save your results.

 ## Meta